GabeScott/standard-works-vault/General Conference/1979 October - The Mystery of Mormonism.md

 As the Father was in Christ manifesting himself to the world in the last dispensation, so in our day the Son becomes his voice and witness and revealer.

-“This is My Beloved Son.
-Hear Him!” the Father said in the spring of 1820 (JS—H 1:17).
+*“This is My Beloved Son.
+Hear Him!”* the Father said in the spring of 1820 ([[Joseph Smith History 1.17|JS—H 1:17]]).
 From that moment the divine word pours forth; line upon line, precept upon precept, as rapidly as the Saints are able to receive it.

 The Book of Mormon is revealed, translated, and published to the world by the gift and power of God.
 The truths in the Bible are reaffirmed and new revelations come, setting forth things which few have known from the foundations of the earth.